Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Tuổi TrẻBáo Tuổi Trẻ20/01/2025

-Many people choose fruit juice as a convenient way to supplement vitamins and fiber every day.
-But is fruit juice really good for health?
+Many people choose fruit juice as a convenient way to supplement their daily vitamin and fiber intake.
+But is fruit juice really good for your health?

 Nước ép trái cây tốt hay không tốt cho sức khỏe? - Ảnh 1.